troglobit/mcjoin/README.md

 multicast.  it features:

 - an optional multicast generator (server)
-- an end device that can act as a data sink (client), or
+- an end device that can act as a data sink (client)
-- join one or more groups
+- supports joining one or more groups:
   - ASM (*,G) support
   - SSM (S,G) support
+- IPv4
+- IPv6

 > the latest release is always available from GitHub at
 > https://github.com/troglobit/mcjoin/releases